life2free/NationalParks/README.md

 ## Descriptions

 Build out a small website for the National Parks, which provides the park's information.
-The data come from 3rd-party APIs.
+The data comes from 3rd-party APIs.

 ## Technologies Used